airalab/robonomics-wiki/docs/hass-os-upgrade.md

 Now you can install Robonomics Integration using HACS.

 Open HACS and go to `Integrations`.
-Press on three dots in the upper right corner and choose `Custop Repositories`.
+Press on three dots in the upper right corner and choose `Custom Repositories`.
 In the opened window paste the following link:

 ```
 https://github.com/airalab/homeassistant-robonomics-integration